Thevi1/Thevi.github.io/content/posts/route-server.md

 ![Prove-5](https://raw.githubusercontent.com/Thevi1/Thevi.github.io/main/images/Route-server/Prove-route-server-5.png)

-See it's like direct PEER but it via route server :)
+See it's like direct PEER but it's via route server :)

 For more detail configure route server or route collector you can see youtube [IXP Manager](https://www.youtube.com/@ixpmanager4386)

 Or you can see the documentation [here](https://docs.ixpmanager.org/latest/)

-Hope You enjoy read this blog :)
+Hope You enjoy read this Posts :)